CameraKit/camerakit-js/README.md

 ## Safari support

+**NOTE:** Safari audio recording not currently supported.

 Safari doesn't currently support `video/webm` natively.
-To properly support `webm` playback, you'll need to expose the WebAssembly(wasm) and worker files packaged in `dist/browser/`.
+To properly support `webm` video playback, you'll need to expose the WebAssembly(wasm) and worker files packaged in `dist/browser/`.

 These files can be nested in a sub directory on your webserver.
 You'll need to update the `base` param on the `Loader` and pass it to `fallbackConfig` when calling `createCaptureStream`.